Skip to main content

 Next

-/pome-setup registers the agent and gives you the dashboard URL. /pome-test populates the runs.
+/pome-setup registers the agent and prints the dashboard URL. /pome-test populates the runs.

 CLI reference

-pome run, pome register agent, and the auth env vars.
+pome run, pome register agent, pome session, and the auth env vars.